This post may contain affiliate links. Please read my disclosure for more info.

 What Is Magic Coffee?

-Magic coffee is a coffee beverage consisting of a double ristretto (30 ml) and 130 ml of silky milk.
-If you don’t know what ristretto and silky milk are, don’t worry, I’ll explain them in a minute.
+Magic coffee blends a double ristretto (30 ml) with 130 ml of smooth, silky milk.
+Not sure what ristretto or silky milk mean?
+Hang tight—I’ll break it down for you in just a moment.

 Origin of Magic Coffee